statiagov/gesmew/guides/content/user/promotions.md

 ### Actions

-Whereas [Rules](#rules) establish whether a promotion applies or not, Actions determine what happens when a promotion does apply to an order.
+Whereas [Rules](#rules) establish whether a promotion applies or not, Actions determine what happens when a promotion does apply to an inspection.
 There are two types of actions: [create adjustments](#create-adjustments) and [create line items](#create-line-items).

 #### Create Adjustments